nhoening/StoSim/README.rst

 * analyse the results with graphical plots and T-tests (it is easy to analyse results made with specific parameter settings)
 * back up code and results (to be able to go back to important milestones)

-You can find extensive documentation at http://www.nicolashoening.de/stosim/ and example simulations in the "example" folder.
+You can find tutorials and extensive documentation at http://stosim.nicolashoening.de and example simulations in the "example" folder.

 Installation/Dependencies